|

-Composting Toilet Regulations.
+-Barrel Composting Toilet

-also meets most of the design considerations addressed on
+of the design considerations addressed on our

 Composting Toilet